-- If the second filter is not available ensure that no finger prints are present on the bottom of the microwell before reading at 450nm.
+- Ensure that no finger prints are present on the bottom of the microwell before reading.
 Finger prints could generate false positive results on reading. - Reading has to be carried out just after the addition of the Stop Solution and anyway not any longer than 20 minutes after its addition.
 Some self oxidation of the TMB chromogen can occur leading to high background.